-2. "Not Applicable," then, in relation to each Relevant Member State with effect from and including the date on which the Prospectus Directive is implemented in that Relevant Member State (the "Relevant Implementation Date"), it (with respect to such Covered Bonds) has not made and will not make an offer of Covered Bonds to the public in that Relevant Member State, except that it may, with effect from and including the Relevant Implementation Date, make an offer of Covered Bonds to the public in that Relevant Member State at any time:
+- 2. "Not Applicable," then, in relation to each Relevant Member State with effect from and including the date on which the Prospectus Directive is implemented in that Relevant Member State (the "Relevant Implementation Date"), it (with respect to such Covered Bonds) has not made and will not make an offer of Covered Bonds to the public in that Relevant Member State, except that it may, with effect from and including the Relevant Implementation Date, make an offer of Covered Bonds to the public in that Relevant Member State at any time: - (a) to any legal entity that is a qualified investor as defined in the Prospectus Directive, - (b) to fewer than 150 natural or legal persons (other than qualified investors as defined in the Prospectus Directive) subject to obtaining the prior consent of the relevant Dealer(s) nominated by the Issuer for any such offer, or - (c) in any other circumstances falling within Article 3(2) of the Prospectus Directive;

-(a) to any legal entity that is a qualified investor as defined in the Prospectus Directive, provided that no such offer of Covered Bonds referred to in clauses (a) to (c) shall require the Issuer or any Dealer to publish or supplement a prospectus pursuant to the Prospectus Directive.
+provided that no such offer of Covered Bonds referred to in clauses (a) to (c) shall require the Issuer or any Dealer to publish a prospectus pursuant to Article 3 of the Prospectus Directive or supplement a prospectus pursuant to Article 16 of the Prospectus Directive.